aarcher07/MCP/WholeCell/ReadMe.md

-This code contains models of PdU engineered system.
+This folder contains models of PdU engineered system.

 DhaB_DhaT_model contains an updated model with the DhaB and DhaT reaction in the MCP.
 This model is currently in use.